How to Read – Step 3

 How to Read – Improve Dexterity and Co-ordination

 Learning how to read and write also involves dexterity and co-ordination.
 These skills need to be trained and improved upon.
 The child will need to be able to see the differences between letters and observe height and shape in order to write them.
 Detailed tasks which need careful work, like colouring within the lines, develops dexterity, coordination and motor skills.
 These tasks enhance learning how to read.
 Artistic activities will help the child to develop a desire for precision.
 This in turn helps reading, writing and spelling.
 When learning how to write as well as learning how to read, use a plastic letter stencil as a guide when they first write their name.
 It will teach them the height and width of letters.
 Completing jigsaw puzzles with increasingly smaller size pieces will help them learn how to read through the observation of subtle differences in shape and colour.
 They will also need to be able to pick up the pieces and move them into position.
 This too needs eye/hand co-ordination.
 Cutting with scissors will also develop the motor skills needed to be able to hold a pencil and draw letter shapes.
 There are lots more helpful ideas for preparing a child for learning how to read in ‘Practice Reading and Speaking‘.
 Learning how to read and write involves so much more than just thinking skills.
-To see a free preview PDF of this remarkable ‘how to read’ eBook and buy Practice Reading and Speaking click here.
+To see a preview of this remarkable ‘how to read’ eBook and buy Practice Reading and Speaking click here.

 © www.teachreading.info 2013